pymor/pymor/docs/source/getting_started.rst

 smart enough to correctly parse the input ``[1.0, 0.1, 0.3, 0.1, 0.2, 1.0]``.

 Next we want to use the :func:`~pymor.algorithms.greedy.greedy` algorithm to reduce the problem.
-For this we need to choose an basis extension algorithm as well as a reductor which will perform the actual RB-projection.
+For this we need to choose a basis extension algorithm as well as a reductor which will perform the actual RB-projection.
 We will use :func:`~pymor.algorithms.basisextension.gram_schmidt_basis_extension` and :func:`~pymor.reductors.linear.reduce_stationary_affine_linear`.
 The latter